The Hyangsan Hotel is considered a 6 star hotel in North Korea. Needless to say, it is one of the most luxurious hotels in the DPRK.

 Lunch is served in several courses and a typical meal includes fresh bread and butter, chicken soup, boneless trout, deep fried vegetables, fried mashed potato and a meatball in sauce at the end.

-Complimentary drinks, as per all meals in DPRK, include local bear and water.
+Complimentary drinks, as per all meals in DPRK, include local beer and water.
 You can swap your beer for a fizzy drink if you like.

 After lunch, you can enjoy a cup of coffee or tea at the teahouse downstairs at the lobby.